sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

 ---

 An [Elastic Compute Node](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-administration-guide/scale-out-using-elastic-compute-node) (ECN) can be added when it is known that additional queries will be run that take significant CPU or memory resources such as at the end of the month or quarter.
 Once the queries complete, the node can be removed.
 ECNs incur additional [costs](https://www.sap.com/about/trust-center/agreements/cloud/cloud-services.html?search=Supplement%20HANa%20Cloud&sort=latest_desc&tag=language%3Aenglish&pdf-asset=2e80541a-f07e-0010-bca6-c68f7e60039b&page=3) while running but can improve performance or could lower the total cost of ownership if their usage can reduce the instance size by covering known peak loads.
 In the screenshot below, if the timing of the darker blue peaks are known and are read only, an ECN node can be started and the workloads directed to the ECN enabling the overall size of the SAP HANA instance to be reduced.
 The [SAP HANA Cloud Capacity Unit Estimator](https://hcsizingestimator.cfapps.eu10.hana.ondemand.com/) can be used to estimate the additional cost of adding ECNs.
 ECNs are not available in trial or free tier.
+Further details on Elastic Compute Nodes can be also found at [Harnessing Dynamic Elasticity (Elastic Compute Node) for Smarter Scaling in SAP HANA Cloud](https://community.sap.com/t5/technology-blogs-by-sap/harnessing-dynamic-elasticity-elastic-compute-node-for-smarter-scaling-in/ba-p/14016836).

 ![workload](workload.png)